(Z84.8) Family history of other specified conditions

 Treatment and Medical Assistance

-• Monitor the patient for any changes in the neoplasm.
+• Monitor the patient and family members for any changes in health status.

 Icon